 - Aquatic Invasive Species (AIS) Check Stations: AIS check stations are still active, and WDFW staff are inspecting watercraft for invasive species.

-- Camping: All camping on state lands, including dispersed camping, is closed until April 30.
+- Camping: All camping and overnight accommodations on state lands remain closed until further notice.

 - License sales: Buy a license by phone at 360-902-2464 or online at: https://fishhunt.dfw.wa.gov/#/login